 Mark Rothko, Abstract Expressionist painter - (Born Marcus Rothkowitz in Russia, 1903, came to the U.S. (Oregon) in 1913, changed his name to Mark Rothko, attended Yale University for 2 years, studied with Josef Albers, moved to New York as a young man, became part of the Abstract Expressionist movement, took his own life in 1970)

 Rothko first painted images influenced by such things as ancient Greek vases with their horizontal bands.
 During the 1940's, with the world in tumult, he and some other artists began to feel that a new artistic vision was needed to express this new world, and his work gradually developed into simple abstract areas of soft color.
-He became part of the group later known as the Abstract Expressionists, or the New York School, who became very prominent in the late 1940's and early 1950's.
+He became part of the group later known as the Abstract Expressionists, who became very prominent in the late 1940's and early 1950's.
 His work gradually developed into horizontal, floating soft-edged color rectangles, eventually known as color-field painting.
 Most of his mature paintings are large and vertical, with translucent color areas softly brushed on in layers, creating the effect of luminosity, such as in stained glass windows.
 His intention was to create a spiritual atmosphere for the viewer, hopefully drawing the viewer's attention away from the humdrum world, and toward a more spiritual orientation to life.
 His work also contained a sense of the tragedy of the human condition; he wanted to create work that was timeless and spiritual, with the power of primitive art.
 Although he became successful as an artist, he did not feel comfortable with his fame.
 Personally, he suffered from depression, physical illness, and alcoholism, all of which contributed to his suicide in 1970.
 He felt that paintings created with visual ideas alone, without emotional or spiritual meaning, were not truly good paintings, although he did not like talking about his work - he felt that silence was more "accurate."
 Ultimately, his work could be said to be about the power of color - color relationships and the emotional power of color.
 As Albers' student, he was exposed to the methodical study of color relationships - but he went on to make color much more than a visual element - it became a very expressive element as well.

 Christo Javacheff and Jeanne-Claude de Guillebon (they both go by their first name only), create large temporary environmental artworks which sometimes span great distances in the landscape, which they pay for themselves, without contributions or grants, partly through the sale of Christo's preliminary drawings, early works from the 1950's and 1960's, and lithographs.
 They are usually of manmade materials, mostly fabric, created in the form of large curtains, wrapping fabric, large umbrellas, and other forms, in the natural and urban environment.
 They work with a large army of paid workers to build these works, which often cover a large expanse of populated terrain.
 They also sometimes wrap things, such as buildings, as when they wrapped the Reichstag building in Germany.
 Their work is very expressive, of romanticism, whimsy, poetry, etc., and like much contemporary art, attempts to engage the public in a less passive way than viewing a work of art in a museum might be.